The Reckoning (2020 film)

 The Reckoning is a 2020 adventure horror film directed by Neil Marshall, from a screenplay by Marshall, Charlotte Kirk and Edward Evers-Swindell.
 It stars Kirk, Joe Anderson, Steven Waddington and Sean Pertwee.
 The film follows a woman accused of being a witch after losing her husband to plague.

 Filming took place in Budapest, Hungary.
 Both interior and exterior scenes were filmed at Fot Studios, Hungary on sets built and designed by Ian Bailie.

 The film had its world premiere at the Fantasia International Film Festival on 20 August 2020 and was released to limited theaters and digital on 5 February 2021.

 Plot

-After losing her husband during the Great Plague, Grace Haverstock (Kirk) is unjustly accused of being a witch and placed in the custody of England's most ruthless witch-hunter, Judge Moorcroft (Pertwee).
+In 1665, after losing her husband during the Great Plague of London (1665–1666), Grace Haverstock (Kirk) is unjustly accused of being a witch and placed in the custody of England's most ruthless witch-hunter, Judge Moorcroft (Pertwee).
 Forced to endure physical and emotional torture while steadfastly maintaining her innocence, Grace must face her own inner demons as the Devil himself starts to work his way into her mind.